Deploy a full-stack app with Sistemo

 docker build -t demo-api .

-Build the VM image and deploy:
+Build the machine image and deploy:

 sudo sistemo image build demo-api

-sistemo vm deploy demo-api --name api --network app --memory 512M --expose 3030:3000
+sistemo machine deploy demo-api --name api --network app --memory 512M --expose 3030:3000

-sistemo vm ssh api
+sistemo machine ssh api

 cat > /etc/systemd/system/api.service << 'EOF'